Econometrics for Policy Analysis

 In this spirit, I give to you one assignment.
 Specifically, you will write a paper where you will apply the statistical concepts we cover to answer questions about a real, existing policy.
 You will turn in each sub-section of the paper to me well before the first draft is due.
 I will give you feedback on each section, which I expect you to improve upon with subsequent iterations.
 So then, when it is time to turn in the full first draft, you will be able to incorporate my previous suggestions.
 I expect you to send me your section/paper (or at least ask to meet with me about it) as often as you need.
 To facilitate this, I have three potential datasets you may use.

-1. The first dataset deals with the impact of Texas’s abortion restrictions on the number of births.
+1. The first dataset deals with the impact of Texas’s abortion restrictions on the number of births, derived from here.
 The goal here is to see how Texas’ monthly births would look if SB8 were never passed.

-2. The second dataset deals with the impact of a tax on pop/soda on the employment rate in San Francisco.
+2. The second dataset deals with the impact of a tax on pop/soda on the total employment in San Francisco.
 The goal with this paper is to see how SF’s employment trends would look in the event that the SSB tax were never passed.
+The data are derived from this paper.

 3. The third dataset deals with the impact of terrorism on the GDP per Capita of the Basque Country, Spain from 1975-1997.
 The goal of this paper is to see how Basque GDP would look if the terrorism never happened.